 - UpToDate - I recommend UpToDate for any specialty really!
 Like the title says, it has the most current information and is updated regularly.
 One of my favorite features is print outs for patients!
 These are so helpful, and the majority of the time there is one for what I'm looking for.
 The drug information is also very specific and always provides exactly what I'm looking for, including dosage and how the medication is supplied.

 - VisualDx - This is a resource that I use on a daily basis.
 I pull it up on the computer as soon as I get to work to have it ready to go!
-You can lok up multiple dermatologic subjects and there is a huge photo library with great examples, and it provides all the info you need to know, including pearls, diagnosis methods, differentials, and treatment.
+You can look up multiple dermatologic subjects and there is a huge photo library with great examples, and it provides all the info you need to know, including pearls, diagnosis methods, differentials, and treatment.
 There's a really nice accompanying app as well!

 - Habif's Clinical Dermatology - This is the first actual textbook I got for derm when I started working, and I have used it a bunch!
 For a textbook, this one is very easy to read.
 My one complaint is that sometimes it does lack some of the details I'm looking for so I'll visit my supervising physician's library to borrow one of her books.

 - Practical Dermatology- Practical Dermatology is my favorite journal for getting all of the up and coming derm news.
 It's very easy to read and the topics tend to be more common things that I actually want to read and learn about.

 Some of these links are affiliates, which means if you use them, I get a small cut from Amazon, but you pay the same low prices and get your Prime shipping!
 I hope that some of these are helpful to you, and please comment with any other resources you love to use!